 In a RANS simulation with a straightline (no yaw) flow field and a symmetrical car, we’ll end up with a symmetrical flow field.
 That is to say, the flow on the left side of the car will be a mirror of that on the right.
 As a result, we can precisely tune our aerodynamic designs to the on-coming flow.
 Safe in the knowledge that what we do on the left side of the car will work on the right.

-The Reality
+The reality

 Consider this simplified example.
 We’re looking down on two vanes, one being on the left of the car and one on the right.
 These vanes need to be a mirror of each other so they are symmetrical left to right on the car.
 We want to minimise drag in our straightline flow field.
 So the simplest thing to do is make them thin and aligned to the flow.

 However, in reality, our vanes will experience a small amount of yaw.
 Being thin, the flow easily separates from their leading edges creating an unwanted loss in performance.
-The gains achieved in CFD don’t carry through to the real world and our hard work is rubbished!
+The gains achieved in CFD doesn’t carry through to the real world and our hard work is rubbished!

-The Solution
+The solution

-If we had started development with a small amount of yaw, we would have introduced some asymmetry into the flow.
+In closing, if we had started development with a small amount of yaw, we would have introduced some asymmetry into the flow.
 With the left-hand vane seeing air coming from inboard to outboard, but the right vane seeing it coming outboard to inboard.
 To handle this, we would have perhaps made the vanes thicker with a more rounded leading edge.

 Request a demo